 –Molly Shannon, CWB-USA Performing Artist

 Puerto Rico, an unincorporated U.S. territory, is home to approximately 3.5 million people.
 In September 2017, Hurricane Maria, the deadliest storm of the 2017 season and a Category 5 hurricane, made landfall in the Caribbean.
-The storm was catastrophic for Puerto Rico, obliterating infrastructure, causing island-wide power failure and water shortages, and resulting in an unconfirmed death toll.
+The storm was catastrophic for Puerto Rico, obliterating infrastructure, causing island-wide power failure and water shortages, and resulting in a death toll of over 3,000 people.

 The history of European colonization and U.S. paternalism in Puerto Rico resulted in a debt crisis and thus a neglected built environment, vulnerable to disaster.
-After Hurricane Maria, a large dam was considered at risk for rupture.
+For example, after Hurricane Maria, a large dam was considered at risk for rupture.
 Meanwhile, ships with relief supplies sat in the harbor, unable to distribute food or water.
 Roads were wiped out and vehicles were inoperable, hindering the distribution of aid.

-This tour received a lot of local and national press.
-This included press by the New York Daily News, who wrote, “Clowns are doing what FEMA didn’t in Puerto Rico – giving people a reason to smile again.”
+This tour received a lot of local and national press, including the New York Daily News, which wrote, “Clowns are doing what FEMA didn’t in Puerto Rico – giving people a reason to smile again.”